“Secure Your Family’s Future: Contact Tim for Life Insurance and Annuity Planning”

 Today, many people are unwilling to pay the higher cost of whole life insurance.
 However, those who need coverage tend to buy term insurance, hoping to live a long life and, at some point during that life, no longer need coverage due to the premiums for term insurance becoming very expensive as one ages.

 Many people get term insurance quotes on the internet.
 The user inputs their age, general health, and sex, and the calculator spits out quotes from multiple insurance companies.

-Whole Life Insurance and Term Life Insurance
+Advantages of Whole Life Insurance

 Though no longer a staple of middle-class financial life, whole life insurance still offers many benefits to its buyers.
 The policy is designed to remain in effect for the policyholder’s entire life, so the beneficiary receives a tax-free death benefit.
 In addition, the policy’s tax-deferred cash value grows and can be borrowed against tax-free.

 However, premiums can be high, so purchasing less than needed and buying a term rider is one way around the expense.
 The insured can then take the dividends paid by the whole life policy and purchase paid-up additions of whole life insurance.

 The insured uses tax-free dividends to buy more insurance and do so without paying any commission on that additional insurance.
 Hopefully, by the time the term rider runs out, the policyholder has purchased enough paid-up whole life coverage to make up most of the difference.

 Buying more insurance is not the only thing you can do with dividends.
 You can also take them as income or use them to reduce your current premium.